 "We've been fighting for that for years and the fact that somebody who has no medical expertise can post a video on social media and have that be more impactful on the services that I'm able to provide my patients than anything that I've been doing for years is pretty devastating."

-Dr. Ryan Herriot, who has a family and addictions medicine practice in Victoria, said they're setting up the sites on the day the new B.C. government is being sworn-in, and when welfare recipients get their cheques.
+Dr. Ryan Herriot, who has a family and addictions medicine practice in Victoria, said they're setting up the sites on the day the new B.C. government is being sworn-in, and during the week that welfare recipients get their cheques.

 Herriot said the day people get their cheques "is the most lethal day every month," for drug users, and he said dissatisfaction among people in his field has been "percolating slowly."